gofiber/fiber/docs/api/middleware/csrf.md

 #### Deleting Tokens

-When the authorization status changes, the CSRF token should be deleted, and a new one generated.
+When the authorization status changes, the CSRF token MUST be deleted, and a new one generated.
 This can be done by calling `handler.DeleteToken(c)`.

 ```go
 if handler, ok := app.AcquireCtx(ctx).Locals(ConfigDefault.HandlerContextKey).(*CSRFHandler); ok {